amannverma/aman/README.md

 # aman
-this is a new repository for learning puposes. hello, my name is aman verma
+this is a new repository for learning puposes.<br>
+hello, my name is aman verma